rqlite/rqlite.io/content/en/docs/API/api/_index.md

 weight: 5
 date: 2017-01-05
 ---
+The first thing to know is that you can send your read and writes requests to any node in your cluster.
+For full details on how rqlite handles requests for you, check out [_How rqlite handles requests_](https://rqlite.io/docs/api/api/#how-rqlite-handles-requests).

 Each rqlite node exposes an HTTP API allowing data to be inserted into, and read back from, the database.
 Any changes to the database  (`INSERT`, `UPDATE`, `DELETE`) **must** be sent to the `/db/execute` endpoint, and reads (`SELECT`) should be sent to the `/db/query` endpoint. _It is important to use the correct endpoint for the operation you wish to perform._